jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 were able to move laterally and gain administrative privileges on all endpoints because of the shared password.
-This led to privilege escalation within the Active DirectoryDomain Services (ADDS) domain and a total domain compromise.
+This led to privilege escalation within the Active Directory

+Domain Services (ADDS) domain and a total domain compromise.
 To prevent this type of lateral movement, the customer could have used a solution called Local Administrator Password